coincharge-io/BTCPayWall/README.md

 ![Image of BTCPaywall](https://btcpaywall.com/wp-content/uploads/2021/12/btcpaywall_logo669x182.png)

-# BTCPayWall - The Bitcoin Paywall to sell content and digital products on WordPress
+# BTCPayWall - The Bitcoin Paywall to sell content and digital goods on WordPress

-**BTCPayWall supports four different modules to distribute its digital products and content:**
+**BTCPayWall supports four different modules to distribute its digital goods and content:**

 - Pay-per-post for the sale of individual blog posts and newspaper articles
 - Pay-per-view for the sale of videos that are played directly